Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Notre Dame and its opponents have gone over the current 47-point total in six of eight games (75%) this season.
+- Notre Dame's games this season have gone over 47.5 points five of eight times.

-- Navy's games have gone over 47 points in six of eight chances this season.
+- Navy has combined with its opponents to score more than 47.5 points in five of eight games this season.

-- The combined points per game average of the two teams, 50.7, is 3.7 points above Saturday's over/under.

-- These two squads surrender a combined 54.5 points per game, 7.5 more than this contest's over/under.

-- The Fighting Irish and their opponents have scored an average of 54.1 points per game in 2021, 7.1 more than Saturday's total.
+- Saturday's over/under is 3.2 points lower than the two team's combined 50.7 points per game average.

+- This contest's over/under is seven points lower than the 54.5 these two squads combine to give up per game in 2021.

-- The 48.9 PPG average total in Midshipmen games this season is 1.9 points more than this game's over/under.
+- The average total in Fighting Irish games this season is 54.1, 6.6 points more than Saturday's total of 47.5.

+- In 2021, games involving the Midshipmen have averaged a total of 48.9 points, 1.4 more than the set total in this contest.

 Notre Dame Stats and Trends

-- In Notre Dame's eight games this season, it has five wins against the spread.
+- In Notre Dame's eight games this year, it has five wins against the spread.

-- Notre Dame's games this year have gone over the point total five times in eight opportunities (62.5%).

-- This year, the Fighting Irish average just 2.6 more points per game (32.6) than the Midshipmen allow (30).
+- The Fighting Irish rack up just 2.6 more points per game (32.6) than the Midshipmen surrender (30).

-- When Notre Dame scores more than 30 points, it is 4-2 against the spread and 6-0 overall.
+- Notre Dame is 4-2 against the spread and 6-0 overall this season when the team records more than 30 points.

-- In games that Notre Dame totals over 347.9 yards, the team is 3-2 against the spread and 5-0 overall.
+- Notre Dame is 3-2 against the spread and 5-0 overall when the team churns out more than 347.9 yards.

-- The Fighting Irish have 11 turnovers this season, equal to the number of takeaways for the Midshipmen.
+- This year, the Fighting Irish have turned the ball over 11 times, while the Midshipmen have forced 11.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.